Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

-Since the identities $\tau = -\pi$, $\kappa = 2\alpha+\tau$, and $\nu = 2\alpha-\tau$ hold, we see that only two algebraically independent invariants appear in the spin-coefficients; however, as $I_0 - 32\alpha^2 = 0$, we need only include $F_3 =2\sqrt{2}\tau$ as the new algebraically independent invariant.
-Returning to the frame derivatives, we have two algebraically independent invariants appearing, namely $\delta F_0$ and $\delta F_1$.
-Thus the list of algebraically independent invariants required to classify the spacetime is:
+There are four algebraically independent invariants appearing at first order.
+From the spin-coefficients we find $2\sqrt{2}\tau = (ln D)'$ and $\alpha$ from which we can solve for the sign of $H'/D$.
+Taking linear combinations of the frame derivatives of $\Psi_2$ and $R$ we have two algebraically independent invariants, namely $e_2( I_1)$ and $e_2(I_2)$.
+Thus the list of algebraically independent invariants required to classify the spacetime is